xieweiAlex/English_Learning/special/phrase-Dec.md

+The scheme is still **on the anvil** -
+He was **cooped up** in a tiny room.
+My personal opinion is that we just **ought to** settle back and **take our lumps** and start fresh
+No matter how many things are going on around you, or how **on edge** you feel
+I was **hoisted** by my own **petard**, the one petard I thought would never hoist me. -

+Police surrounded Twitter HQ this week in preparation of Pro-Trump Rally that **fizzled out**.

+You can't just **spout off** a bunch of terms you don't understand
+The people who **glom onto** you, because of who they think you are, and think they can sleep on your couch and eat your food. -
+you care about people more than just yourself.
+And **for what it's worth**, you will be a wonderful mother.
 Skate shoes are purposely designed to handle a lot of stress as well as **wear and tear**
 We need to take this **portrait** before you and I both **take a powder**.
 You're the one who **call his bluff**, don't do that.